elastic/ml-cpp/jupyter/README.md

 ### Running docker container locally

+Run the docker container forwarding port 9999.

 ```bash
 docker run --privileged -p 9999:9999 -v ~/data:/data myjupyter:latest
 ```

+Then you can access the jupyter on [https://localhost:9999](https://localhost:9999).
+Since it is HTTPS and we are using self-signed certificates, you will need to confirm security exception.

 #### Authorize docker to push to the google image registry